myzwisc/myzwisc.github.io/_pages/cv.md

 Honors & Awards
 ======
 * Huawei Scholarship
-  *Nov 2015 by Huawei Technologies Co., Ltd.*
+  * *Nov 2015, issued by Huawei Technologies Co., Ltd.*
 * National Scholarship of China
-  *Oct 2015 by Ministry of Education of the People’s Republic of China*
+  * *Oct 2015, issued by Ministry of Education of the People’s Republic of China*

 Publications
 ======